-Jill E. Fisch is the Saul A. Fox Distinguished Professor of Business Law and co-director of the Institute for Law and Economics at the University of Pennsylvania Law School where she teaches and writes on corporate law, corporate governance and securities regulation.
-Professor Fisch is the recipient of various awards including the Penn LLM Prize for Excellence in Teaching and the Robert A. Gorman Award for Excellence in Teaching.
+Jill E. Fisch is the Saul A. Fox Distinguished Professor of Business Law and co-director of the Institute for Law and Economics at the University of Pennsylvania Law School where she teaches and writes on corporate law, corporate governance, civil procedure and securities regulation.
+Professor Fisch is the recipient of various awards including the Penn LLM Prize for Excellence in Teaching and the Robert A. Gorman Award for Excellence in Teaching (twice).
 Her scholarship has appeared in a variety of publications including the Harvard Law Review, the Yale Law Journal, the Columbia Law Review, the University of Pennsylvania Law Review and the Texas Law Review.
-Recent research focuses on corporate governance, the shareholder voting process, and securities litigation as well as ongoing experimental work analyzing retail investor decision-making and the role of financial literacy.
+Current projects include ongoing research on the role of institutional investors in corporate governance as well as experimental research into retail investor decision-making.

 Prior to joining Penn, Professor Fisch was the T.J.
 Maloney Professor of Business Law at Fordham Law School and Founding Director of the Fordham Corporate Law Center.
 She has served as a visiting professor at Harvard Law School, Columbia Law School, U.C.
 Berkeley Law School and Georgetown University Law Center.
 She has lectured on corporate and securities law extensively around the world.

 Professor Fisch practiced law as a trial attorney with the United States Department of Justice, Criminal Division, and as an associate at the law firm of Cleary, Gottlieb, Steen & Hamilton.
-She is a member of the American Law Institute, a director of the European Corporate Governance Institute and a member of the National Adjudicatory Council of the Financial Industry Regulatory Authority.
-She chaired the Committee on Corporation Law of the Association of the Bar of the City of New York and the sections on Securities Regulation and Business Associations of the Association of American Law Schools.
+She is an associate reporter for the American Law Institute’s Restatement of Corporate Governance member of the American Law Institute and a director of the European Corporate Governance Institute.
+She is a former member of the National Adjudicatory Council of the Financial Industry Regulatory Authority, and she chaired the Committee on Corporation Law of the Association of the Bar of the City of New York and the sections on Securities Regulation and Business Associations of the Association of American Law Schools.
 She received her B.A. from Cornell University and her J.D. from Yale Law School.